AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/dungeon-masters-guide-2024/09-appendix-a-lore-glossary.md

 ## Kas the Betrayer

-Kas *(KOSS)* is a vampire, legendary swordfighter, and ruthless warlord.
+Kas *(KOSS)* is a vampire, legendary sword-fighter, and ruthless warlord.
 He once served as the leader of "Vecna"'s armies and the lich's most trusted lieutenant, and he wielded a sword made for him (the [Sword of Kas](Інструменти%20ДМ/CLI/items/sword-of-kas-xdmg.md), described in "chapter 7") by his liege.
 But the evil sword convinced Kas to betray Vecna, and now Kas is driven primarily by his hatred for his former lord.

 ## Keraptis